 - Ring certain agents only

-- Alert agent how long a caller has been holding prior to answering call
+- Alert agent how long a caller has been holding prior to answering a call

-- Call queue 'weight' to apply priority to calls from different queues which would be answered by one group of agents (i.e. support calls are higher priority than sales)
+- Calls queue 'weight' to apply priority to calls from different queues which would be answered by one group of agents (i.e. support calls are a higher priority than sales)

-- Fully customizable timing and messaging options (how long a caller waits on hold, how often to play a message, automated message which estimates on-hold time, and more...)
+- Fully customisable timing and messaging options (how long a caller waits on hold, how often to play a message, automated message which estimates on-hold time, and more...)

 Do Not Disturb